wafflespeanut/rust-sorty/EXAMPLE.md

 ### `use`

 There's only one `use` statement in `gfx/lib.rs`, which sorty doesn't mind.
-But, since it makes use of `check_mod` function, `rustc` checks all the modules, by which I mean that it walks into the modules and submodules (and subsubmodules and ...) of the crate, and so we have warnings for the `use` statements declared there.
-Let's choose [`gfx/paint_task.rs`](https://github.com/servo/servo/blob/8f1469eb08a437bcc6cfb510334be2b6430b4a8f/components/gfx/paint_task.rs), which has the following contents...
+But, since it makes use of [`check_mod`](https://manishearth.github.io/rust-internals-docs/rustc/lint/trait.EarlyLintPass.html#method.check_mod) function, `rustc` walks into the other modules and submodules (and subsubmodules and ...) of the crate, and so we have warnings for the `use` statements declared there.
+For our example, let's choose [`gfx/paint_task.rs`](https://github.com/servo/servo/blob/8f1469eb08a437bcc6cfb510334be2b6430b4a8f/components/gfx/paint_task.rs), which has the following contents...

 ``` rust
 use azure::AzFloat;